Family friendly

 Remarkably, the boundary between Devon and Cornwall cuts directly through the centre of Upper Tamar Lake!

-Beyond the natural richness of both lakes, Upper Tamar Lake offers a plethora of activities catering to all preferences, complemented by an on-site café ensuring a delightful experience for all visitors what ever age.
+Beyond the natural richness of both lakes, Upper Tamar Lake offers a plethora of activities catering to all preferences, complemented by an on-site café ensuring a delightful experience for all visitors whatever age.
 Activities including walking, canoeing, cycling, fishing, kayaking, rowing, SUP, sailing and windsurfing.
+You can even extend your stay and make the most of the excellent camping facilities on site.

 Activities at Tamar Lakes